 avoid any confusion

-assistance with setting up the Gradebook as early as possible
+assistance with setting up the gradebook as early as possible

 What do shared topics look like?

 Shared sites have different names to regular FLO sites, to make it clear that the site is shared.
 The name starts with the word Shared, with the rest of the name varying depending on what sites have been shared.
-See the images below for examples.
+See the images below

-A thesis can comprise of several smaller topics, all with identical content.
+A thesis can comprise several smaller topics, all with identical content.
 Sharing these availabilities reduce the number of sites that need to be managed.

 These two topics have identical content but different assessments.

 The Student Two groups will be named differently so you can easily identify which groups belong to each availability.
-A group will also be created for each availability shared into the FLO site
+A group will also be created for each availability shared into the FLO site.

-Statement of Assessment Methods (SAMs)
+Statement of Assessment Methods (SAM)